-Music designed for Pranayam (breath) practice based on the yogic science of controlled, rhytmic, conscious breathing for body and mind wellness.
+Music designed for Pranayam (breath) practice based on the yogic science of controlled, rhythmic, conscious breathing for body and mind wellness.

 Manish has been practicing personally Pranayam for more than 20 years, so this music is a reflection of his own experimenting and rich musical expertise for the application of Yogic techniques like Pranayam and Dhyan, which were all born in India.